What is the Huntington Study Group (HSG)?

 The HSG includes a network of experienced investigators, coordinators and consultants from academic/research institutions in the United States, Canada, Europe, Australia, New Zealand and South America.
 Membership in the HSG is based on active participation in HSG clinical trials, and participation in working groups and committees of the HSG.

-The HSG now includes more than 500 active investigators, coordinators, and scientists from approximately 90 HSG sites located throughout the United States, Canada, Europe, Australia, New Zealand, and South America.
+The HSG now includes more than 500 active investigators, coordinators, and scientists from over 100 HSG sites located throughout the United States, Canada, Europe, Australia, New Zealand, and South America.
 Research is conducted at all of these sites in an effort to find new treatments (e.g., medications, surgical procedures) for HD, as well as new ways to diagnose HD and related neurological disorders.
 Site investigators and coordinators are selected for participation in HSG trials on the basis of their experience and performance in conducting clinical research studies in Huntington disease.

 Meet the Huntington Study Group